supafull/magnetic/README.md

 ```

 You can then go to `magnetic.localhost` and log in with `janedoe@atomic.dev`:`a_good_password`.
 You may need to `ctrl+r`/`ctrl+F5` in order to get the data after first login to see the data (this is a bug, and will get fixed!).

+#### pglite and wa-sqlite
+As of 2024-05-08 `electric-sql` has preliminary support for `pglite` as the client db, and that is now the default for this repo also.
+You can change between the two by editing the `frontend/.env` file (that gets created the first time you run `bash refresh-client.sh` above), then restarting `pnpm dev`.

 ## Bugs and missing features